davidxjohnson/s3fs-howto/README.md

 #### Why? ####

 In the process of creating a Plex media center on a Raspberry Pi, I really wanted to have a way to periodically backup the local media store to the cloud.
 A S3 bucket seems ideal for a backup because it's inexpensive, secure, highly available and very durable.
 Wouldn't it be great if you could simply mount an S3 bucket to the media server and rsync to it?
+(Well ... maybe.)

 #### AWS Security setup: ####
 * First, if you don't already have an AWS account, [go ahead and get one](https://aws.amazon.com/s3/) (it's free).
 * Once you have an account, don't login with the root account all the time.
 Be sure to [follow the security recommendations](https://console.aws.amazon.com/iam/home#/home) as a minimum:
   * setup multi-factor authentication for the root account
   * setup a separate [admin account](https://console.aws.amazon.com/iam/home?region=us-east-1#/users) for ... well ... regular administration.
   * create an [admin group](https://console.aws.amazon.com/iam/home?region=us-east-1#/groups) and attach the AdministratorAccess policy to it, then make the admin user a member of the admin group.
 * Once you have an admin account, login as admin and [generate an access key](https://console.aws.amazon.com/iam/home?region=us-east-1#/users/admin?section=security_credentials).
 Download the access key and secret for safe keeping (we'll be using the access key-pair later in this how-to).

 #### Install some software: ####